folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "The kids live tomorrow 'cause today, the party just died" > Kids

-* Kendrick ends that song by declaring that at some point between the beginning and end of this song, Kendrick has watched the party die, likely as a result of Kendrick's execution orders.
+* Kendrick ends the song by declaring that at some point between the beginning and end of this song, he has watched the party die, likely as a result of Kendrick's execution orders.

-* In contrast to the party—which will not go on tomorrow—,Kendrick highlights the kids who are now able to live tomorrow.
+* In contrast to the party—which will not go on tomorrow—Kendrick highlights the kids who are now able to live tomorrow.

-* The mention of kids is likely a reference to Kendrick’s allegation that Drake and his crew were trafficking underaged girls to for Drake and his crew to have sex with at parities.
-At the same time, uncompromising artists such as Katt Williams has sought to expose that powerful men engaging in predatory sexual behavior is a widespread, endemic problem throughout the entertainment industry.
+* The mention of kids is likely a reference to Kendrick’s allegations that Drake and his crew were trafficking underage girls for sex parties.
+At the same time, uncompromising artists such as Katt Williams have sought to expose that powerful men engaging in predatory sexual behavior is a widespread, endemic problem throughout the entertainment industry.

-* The future for kids has been a central focus for Kendrick since he became a father as can be seen throughout *Mr. Morale and the Big Stepper*’s theme of breaking generational curses - particularly curses that related to sexual abuse.
+* The future for kids has been a central focus for Kendrick since he became a father, as can be seen throughout *Mr. Morale and the Big Steppers*’s theme of breaking generational curses—particularly curses related to sexual abuse.

   * ***Playin' "Baby Shark" with my daughter
   Watchin' for sharks outside at the same time